hd719/devops/Docker-101.md

 The command '/bin/sh -c npm install' returned a non-zero code: 127
 ```

-- Error b/c in step #2 there is no copy of npm avaible and we are using alpine as our base image (limited set of default programs, not many programs included)
+- Error b/c in step #2 there is no copy of npm available and we are using alpine as our base image (limited set of default programs, not many programs included)
   - So we need to change our base image to something that has the npm program
   - Or build own image from scratch
-- `alpine` means you are going to get the min. amount of requirements so for example `node:alpine` you are getting the most stripdown version of nodejs
+- `alpine` means you are going to get the min. amount of requirements so for example `node:alpine` you are getting the most strip down version of nodejs

 ```zsh
 Step 2/3 : RUN npm install